benymaxparsa/benymaxparsa/README.md

 ### Bio:

 Hi there, I'm Parsa KamaliPour.
-I'm a Computer Software Engineering Student, and also I happen to be an Indie Game developer, as a matter of fact, I have Co-Founded an Indie Game development Team with my friend, It's called "Null References"; We are working on a game called "Uncertainty"; It's a multiplayer game about spaceship battles, oh, and It's a 3D game, made with Unity and Mirror.
+I'm a Computer Software Engineering Student, and also I happen to be an Indie Game developer, as a matter of fact, I have Co-Founded an Indie Game development Team with my friend, It's called "Null References"; We are working on a game called "Uncertainty"; It's a Shooter game about spaceship battles, oh, and It's a 3D game, made with Unity.

 I'm interested in Algorithms, Problem-solving, Software engineering, and Programming.